toskumar/blog/AWSServices.md

 ### AWS Data Pipeline
 AWS Data Pipeline is a web service that helps you reliably process and move data between different AWS compute and storage services, as well as on-premises data sources, at specified intervals.

+### AWS Glue
+AWS Glue is a fully managed ETL service that makes it easy to move data between your data stores.

+## Artificial Intelligence
+### Amazon Lex
+Amazon Lex is a service for building conversational interfaces into any application using voice and text.

+### Amazon Polly
+Amazon Polly is a service that turns text into lifelike speech.

+### Amazon Rekognition
+Amazon Rekognition is a service that makes it easy to add image analysis to your applications.

+### Amazon ML (Machine Learning)
+Amazon Machine Learning is a service that makes it easy for developers of all skill levels to use machine learning technology.

+## Mobile Services
+### AWS Mobile Hub
+AWS Mobile Hub provides an integrated console experience that you can use to quickly create and configure powerful mobile app backend features and integrate them into your mobile app.

+### Amazon Cognito
+Amazon Cognito lets you easily add user sign-up and sign-in to your mobile and web apps.

+### Amazon Pinpoint
+Amazon Pinpoint makes it easy to run targeted campaigns to drive user engagement in mobile apps.

+### AWS Device Farm
+AWS Device Farm is an app testing service that lets you test and interact with your Android, iOS, and web apps on many devices at once, or reproduce issues on a device in real time.

+### AWS Mobile SDK
+The AWS Mobile SDK helps you build high quality mobile apps quickly and easily.

+### Amazon Mobile Analytics
+With Amazon Mobile Analytics, you can measure app usage and app revenue.

+## Application Services
+### AWS Step Functions
+AWS Step Functions makes it easy to coordinate the components of distributed applications and microservices using visual workflows

+### Amazon API Gateway
+Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

+### Amazon Elastic Transcoder
+Amazon Elastic Transcoder is media transcoding in the cloud.

+### Amazon Simple Workflow
+Amazon Simple Workflow (Amazon SWF) helps developers build, run, and scale background jobs that have parallel or sequential steps.

+## Messaging
+### Amazon SQS (Amazon Simple Queue Service)
+Amazon SQS is a fast, reliable, scalable, fully managed message queuing service.

+### Amazon SNS (Simple Notification Service)
+Amazon Simple Notification Service (Amazon SNS) is a fast, flexible, fully managed push notification service that lets you send individual messages or to fan-out messages to large numbers of recipients.

+### Amazon SES (Simple Email Service)
+Amazon SES is a cost-effective email service built on the reliable and scalable infrastructure that Amazon.com developed to serve its own customer base.

+## Business Productivity
+### Amazon WorkDocs
+Amazon WorkDocs is a fully managed, secure enterprise storage and sharing service with strong administrative controls and feedback capabilities that improve user productivity.

+### Amazon WorkMail
+Amazon WorkMail is a secure, managed business email and calendar service with support for existing desktop and mobile email client applications.

+### Amazon Chime
+Amazon Chime is a communications service that transforms online meetings with a secure, easy-to-use application that you can trust.

+## Desktop & App Streaming
+### Amazon WorkSpaces
+Amazon WorkSpaces is a fully managed, secure desktop computing service that runs on the AWS Cloud.

+### Amazon AppStream 2.0
+Amazon AppStream 2.0 is a fully managed, secure application streaming service that allows you to stream desktop applications from AWS to any device running a web browser, without rewriting them.

+### Internet of Things
+AWS IoT is a managed cloud platform that lets connected devices easily and securely interact with cloud applications and other devices.

+### AWS Greengrass
+AWS Greengrass is software that lets you run local compute, messaging, and data caching for connected devices in a secure way.

+### AWS IoT Button
+AWS IoT Button is a programmable button based on the Amazon Dash Button hardware.

+## Game Development
+### Amazon GameLift
+Amazon GameLift is a managed service for deploying, operating, and scaling dedicated game servers for session-based multiplayer games.

+## Amazon Lumberyard
+Amazon Lumberyard is a free, cross-platform, 3D game engine for you to create the highestquality games, connect your games to the vast compute and storage of the AWS Cloud, and engage fans on Twitch.